-Loans and other receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-They are included in current assets except for maturities greater than 12 months after the end of the reporting period.
-These are classified as non-current.
-The entity's loans and receivables comprise other receivables and cash and cash equivalents.
+They are included in current assets except for maturities greater than 12 months after the end of the reporting period which are classified as non-current.
+After initial recognition, these are measured at amortised cost using the effective interest rate method.
+Discounting is omitted where the effect of discounting is immaterial.
+The entity's financial assets measured at amortised cost comprise other receivables and cash and cash equivalents.